 A degree from the Divinity School is awarded following the completion of all stipulated requirements for the degree.
-Except for the AMRS degree, these always include a minimum number of years in residence (click here for Residence Requirements), certification of foreign language competence (click here for Foreign Language Requirements), and the completion of all formal exercises specific to the various Degree Programs.
+Except for the AMRS degree, these always include a minimum number of years in residence, certification of foreign language competence, and the completion of all formal exercises specific to the various Degree Programs.

 The University of Chicago requires all graduate students to register according to a two-stage residence structure, the length of which may vary according to degree program.
 The unit of residence is the academic year, which normally consists of three consecutive quarters of enrollment.
 Students in a degree program normally complete the residence requirement through continuous registration in the autumn, winter, and spring quarters of successive academic years.
+Residence is a registration status, not a geographic designation.
 All students doing research leading to a degree, preparing for qualifying examinations, or writing dissertations must be registered.
 See the Student Manual of University Policies and Regulations for a detailed description of the University's Residence Requirements.

 The following registration and residence requirements reflect a structure of graduate tuition that links charges to residence status.
 Students will be assessed the prevailing full tuition rate only for the period of Scholastic Residence.
 A lower level will apply to any years of Advanced Residence.
 Tuition is not charged for Pro Forma registration, though a fee is assessed each quarter.
 No tuition is assessed when a student is on a Leave of Absence.
 (See below for information on these designations.)

-All first-year students in the A.M., M.Div., and Ph.D. programs in the Divinity School register in Scholastic Residence.
-Two years fulfills the residence requirement for the A.M. degree.
-Three years fulfills the residence requirement for the M.Div. degree.
-Ph.D. students must complete four years of Scholastic Residence as part of their residence requirement.
+All first-year students in the MA, MDiv, and PhD programs in the Divinity School register in Scholastic Residence.
+Two years fulfills the residence requirement for the MA degree.
+Three years fulfills the residence requirement for the MDiv degree.
+PhD students must complete four years of Scholastic Residence as part of their residence requirement.

-After completion of the required Scholastic Residence, all students register in Advanced Residence.
-M.Div. students who do not complete the degree during the period of Scholastic Residence may register for up to one year of Advanced Residence for the purpose of completing outstanding requirements for the degree.
-Ph.D. students may register in Advanced Residence for a maximum of eight years.
+After completion of the required Scholastic Residence, all doctoral students register in Advanced Residence.
+MDiv students who do not complete the degree during the period of Scholastic Residence may register for up to one year of Advanced Residence for the purpose of completing outstanding requirements for the degree.
+PhD students may register in Advanced Residence for a maximum of eight years.

-Students in Advanced Residence are eligible for all the privileges and rights of full-time students, such as access to the Student Care Center (the University's student health service) and medical insurance coverage, University housing, computer facilities, libraries, career and placement services, and athletic facilities.
+Students in Advanced Residence are eligible for all the privileges and rights of full-time students, such as access to the Student Health Service, and medical insurance coverage, University housing, computer facilities, libraries, career and placement services, and athletic facilities.
 Provided they are not employed twenty hours a week or more in a job unrelated to their dissertation research, and subject to other federal and state student loan policies, students in Advanced Residence are eligible for student loans and deferment of loan payments.

 Leave of Absence